franku/pr-test/pull_request_template.md

 #### Please check:

-- [ ] Added a short description and the purpose of this PR _above this paragraph_
+- [ ] Short description and the purpose of this PR _above this paragraph_ is present
-- [ ] Your name is added to the AUTHORS file if you want
+- [ ] Your name is present in the AUTHORS file (optional)

 If you have any questions or problems, please give a comment in the PR.